 My original attitude towards Hostel Celica stemmed from concerns that the building would have a creepy aura or even feel haunted.
 Maybe that sounds silly, but I didn’t want to sleep somewhere that would give me the same sunken feeling in my chest I often experienced living in Berlin’s former Jewish Quarter, or during my visit to Dachau.

 When exploring Metelkova on my own though, I realized how misguided my original perceptions were.
-So, I left my cozy accommodation near the Old Town to spend my last night in Ljubljana at Hostel Celica.
+Despite the area’s history, it is now a vibrant part of Ljubljana.
+So, I left my cozy accommodation near the Old Town to spend my last night in Slovenia at Hostel Celica.

 When I first arrived at the hostel, I was so tired that I briefly forgot I was in what once was a jail.
-The main level housing the bar and restaraunt is bright and airy.
+The main level with the bar and restaurant feels bright and airy.
 You feel welcome instantly thanks to the inviting atmosphere, and friendly staff.

 My favorite common area, The Oriental Room, further extends the hostel’s welcoming vibe.
 I really enjoyed relaxing here with coffee and my kindle.